 Skip to main content

-Dr Erin Roger has published a paper on the first 12 months of the Atlas of Living Australia’s Biosecurity Hub, It is an interesting and informative read which provides useful evidence on the value of all of our work on tree health citizen science.
+• Dr Erin Roger (CSIRO) has published a paper on the first 12 months of the Atlas of Living Australia’s Biosecurity Hub, which gives us a glimpse of the benefits of collaboration between the biosecurity – biodiversity communities

 Policy

-On 22 October 2024, Defra launched a new service – Check plant health information and import rules – for people to find out the rules, and the pest or disease risks for importing plants, plant products or seeds to Great Britain (England, Scotland and Wales) for commercial use
+• Defra has launched a new service Check plant health information and import rules – for people to find out the rules, and the pest or disease risks for importing plants, plant products or seeds to Great Britain (England, Scotland and Wales) for commercial use

-On 11 November 2024, Scottish Government published The Scottish Plant Health Strategy 2024-2029 Under a surveillance objective, there is a commitment to “ engage with stakeholders to develop initiatives for surveillance and reporting, for example Observatree, Tree Alert and possible networks of amateur gardeners”.
+• Scottish Government has published the Scottish Plant Health Strategy 2024-2029 which includes a commitment to “ engage with stakeholders to develop initiatives for surveillance and reporting, for example Observatree, Tree Alert and possible networks of amateur gardeners

 Tools & Resources